haydenmlh/haydenmlh/README.md

-### Hi there 👋
+Hi there!
+I'm Hayden, a second-year in Computer Science and Economics at University of Toronto!

 - 🔭 I’m currently working on building my personal website.
-- 🌱 I’m currently learning Computer Organization and Systems Programming.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I enjoy photography a lot!